Tinkerforge/doc/en/source/FAQ.rst

 **Master Brick 2.0 in stack with Master Extension**:

-Master Brick hardware version 2.0 has a change in its PCB layout that interferes with bootloader mode if a Master Extension such as RS485, WIFI or Ethernet is present in the stack.
+Master Brick hardware version 2.0 has a change in its PCB layout that interferes with bootloader mode if a Master Extension such as RS485, WIFI (2.0) or Ethernet is present in the stack.
 In this case the Master Extension needs to be disconnected from the stack to make the bootloader mode work correctly.

+This problem was fixed in Master Brick hardware version 2.1.

 **/dev/ttyACM0 is not user-accessible (on Linux)**: